rsvoboda/MultipleProjectSonarQube/README.md

 6) SonarQube + JaCoCo code coverage details for one project
 7) SonarQube + several JaCoCo code coverage files + one big SonarQube project
 8) SonarQube + get maven dependencies + decompile jars (some artifacts do not have sources available - e.g. asm)
-9) SonarQube analysis of tests, detection of dedicated tests modules
+9) SonarQube analysis of tests

 ## Step 1 Analysis on WildFly sources
 ```bash